How Enhanced Advice & Guidance can help provide the best care this Men’s Health Week

 A GP in Dorset utilised Telephone Advice & Guidance via Consultant Connect after a patient experiencing rapidly worsening shortness of breath presented in the clinic:

 ‘When the patient came to see me, I initially diagnosed pulmonary fibrosis.
 The patient didn’t require admission, but could not have waited months to be seen in a respiratory clinic.
 I used Consultant Connect to rapidly speak to a local respiratory specialist at University Hospitals Dorset NHS Foundation Trust.
 By speaking to a specialist, the patient avoided an acute admission, as the specialist arranged an outpatient appointment within a few weeks, with necessary investigations carried out beforehand.
-The patient was very happy they were being seen by a specialist urgently.
+The patient was very happy to be seen urgently by a specialist.
 The service avoids unnecessary referrals and patients coming to harm by waiting a long time for appointments.
 It provides safer patient care and bridges the gap between Primary and Secondary Care.’

 – Dr Rachel Smith.